 (Strassen’s Matrix Multiplication Method)

-1. Introduction
+Introduction

-Strassen improved this by reducing the time complexity to:
+Strassen reduced this complexity to:

-1. Need for Strassen’s Algorithm
+Need for Strassen’s Algorithm

-Strassen’s Algorithm:
+Strassen’s algorithm:

 • Reduces the number of multiplications

-• Improves performance for large matrices
+• Is more efficient for large matrices

-1. Divide and Conquer Approach
+Divide and Conquer Approach

 Divide Step

-Each matrix is divided into four equal sub-matrices.
+Each matrix is divided into four equal sub-matrices:

 Matrix A: